mgmu/minesweeper/README.md

 # FreeMines

-FreeMines is an implementation of the game [Minesweeper] (https://en.wikipedia.org/wiki/Minesweeper_(video_game)).
+FreeMines is an implementation of the game [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).
 It is fully developped in Java and the GUI was created with the Swing library.

 ## Usage